teiniker/teiniker-lectures-computerscience/programming-c++/oop/associations/user-mail-directed/README.md

-# Example: Directed Association - User and Mail
+# Example: One-to-One Direted Association - User and Mail

 A **directed association** is a relationship between two classes where one class holds a reference to another class, but not vice versa.